pymc-devs/pytensor/doc/library/scan.rst

 =====

-The scan functions provides the basic functionality needed to do loops in Pytensor.
+The scan functions provides the basic functionality needed to do loops in PyTensor.
 Scan comes with many whistles and bells, which we will introduce by way of examples.